Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects likely influencing the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects that could impact this area.
 Notable projects are Mansfield District Hospital Residential Aged Care Development, Mansfield Common, Mansfield Station Precinct Activation Project, and Alpine Estate Mansfield.
-The following details those most relevant.
+The following details projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.